mickymacirl/CI-P2-Fruit/TESTING.md

 **Actual:**

-The game board cells and emoji placements is random, has no repeating or bunched together emoji.
+The game board cells and emoji placement is random, has no repeating or bunched together emoji.

 #### Board Random Testing 1